 Thus the proposal envisages two penguin models of "western" and "eastern" colonies (Pláganyi 2006).
-[AGREED]

 For this two population hypothesis, past catches and bycatches will need to be split between the two populations and this will require information on past catches disaggregated by the three areas; furthermore, assumptions about the future distributional pattern of fishing will need to be developed.
-In addition, sardine ALKs for the spawner biomass surveys and possibly catches too will be split by these areas [see sub-section below re data available].
+In addition, sardine age-length-keys (ALKs) for the spawner biomass surveys and possibly catches too will be split by these areas.